ppkgtmm/fake-news-detection/README.md

 ```sh
 python3 run_tuning.py
 ```
 - By default, best output model is saved to modeling/outputs directory.
-Parameter performance summary is also stored to modeling/outputs directory as a CSV file
+Hyper parameter performance summary is also stored to modeling/outputs directory as a CSV file
 - Tuning part also require 8 GB of RAM by default but the limit is configurable by editing driver_memory in config/modeling.yaml file

 #### Serve model